 An Introduction lecture on BI309 & BI319 will be held at 12 noon Tuesday the 10th of September 2019 in the Human Biology Lecture hall.

 An Introduction lecture on BI318 will be held at 10am Wednesday the 11th of September 2019 in the IT-125.

 An Introduction lecture on BO3101 will be held at 5pm Wednesday the 11th of September 2019 in AC215, Arts Science Building.

 Detailed information on modules and course co-ordinators is available here.

 Fourth Year Biochemistry

-Prof Afshin Samali will be holding an introduction lecture to fourth year Biochemistry on Monday the 10th of September 2018 at 11am in the McMunn theatre.
+Prof Uri Frank will be holding an introduction lecture to fourth year Biochemistry at 11am Monday the 9th of September 2019 in the McMunn.
 Attendance is compulsory.

 Fourth year Biochemistry comprises a semester-long individual Research Project (BI453) and a Literature Review (BI449), as well as research skills modules including BI446 Current Topics in Bioscience, BI451 Research Paper Analysis and BI452 Biochemistry Principles & Experimental Design.
 Lecture modules include BI445 Biomolecules, BI448 Modern Biotechnologies, BI449 Molecular and Cellular Biology and BI429 Advanced Chromosome Biology.